Roads

 Get Smart About Salt

 Winter salt helps keep us safe, but it also causes damage to our footwear, cars, buildings, plants, wildlife and water.
+We can all play a part in getting smart about salt.

 1. Shovel the snow.
 Save the salt for ice.